 What happens to the capital credits of a member who is deceased?There are two options available for collecting the deceased member’s capital credits.

 Option 1: Continue to receive refunds at the same time as future general retirements: the estate of the deceased patron will continue to receive capital credit refund payments according to the schedule set by the Board of Directors.
-These refunds will be at present day value and not discounted.

 Option 2: Lump Sum Payment: If the legal representative requests a refund of the full amount of the capital credits of the deceased patron, after providing certain documentation (such as the death certificate, letters of testamentary, statement of appointment of personal representative), the total capital credits accumulated will be discounted at the net present value.
 This net present value is based on a formula intended to represent the fair value of the patronage capital when refunded earlier than scheduled.